ajnisbet/opentopodata/docs/notes/cloud-storage.md

 You could do the mounting above inside the docker container, for example by building on the Open Topo Data docker image to add e.g. rclone as a dependency and do the actual mounting.

 This lets you mount your cloud dataset without modifying the host.
-However, getting fuse to work inside a docker container can be [tricky](https://stackoverflow.com/questions/48402218/fuse-inside-docker), and you may not have permissions to do this on some platforms.
+However, getting fuse to work inside a docker container can be [tricky](https://stackoverflow.com/questions/48402218/fuse-inside-docker), and you may not have permissions to do this on some platforms (though it seems [possible on GCE](https://mtlynch.io/retrofit-docker-gcs/)).

 ## Building a VRT